Parthian Partners pledges support for CBN's agricultural schemes

 Parthian Partners Limited, has expressed readiness to support various schemes of the Central Bank of Nigeria (CBN) especially those targeted on financial inclusion, agriculture and food security.

-Speaking at the firm’s 10th Anniversary Gala held in Lagos on July 16th, 2022, the Group Managing Director, Parthian Partners Limited, Oluseye Olusoga, said the inter-dealer brokerage firm is ready to apply a portion of the proceeds of its recent bond issuance, through other partners to support farmers, while also boosting liquidity in the capital market.
+Speaking at the firm’s 10th Anniversary Gala held in Lagos on July 16th, 2022, the Group Managing Director, Parthian Partners Limited, Oluseye Olusoga, said the inter-dealer brokerage firm is ready to support farmers, while also boosting liquidity in the capital market.

 According to him,”we have seen different schemes that the central bank has tried to come up with, and there are different companies that are out there that basically help the farmers source for funds to buy agricultural inputs like fertilizer and high yielding seedlings.